Solar Panel Inspection Checklist for Australian Homeowners (2026)

 The ground-level and roof-edge components of an inspection can be performed by a homeowner — visual checks of panels, obvious wiring issues, and inverter error codes.
 However, any work on or within 300mm of a live solar array requires a licensed electrician or accredited solar installer under AS/NZS 5033.
 Never touch electrical connections, DC wiring, or inverter terminals yourself.

-Specific yield is your system's actual output divided by its rated capacity: kWh generated divided by system kW.
+Specific yield is your system's actual output divided by its rated capacity: kWh generated ÷ system kW.
 For example, a 6.6 kW system that generated 28 kWh on a clear day has a specific yield of 4.24 kWh/kWp.
 Track this monthly and compare to the same month in previous years.
 A consistent decline of 8% or more warrants professional investigation.

-Do not operate the system with a cracked panel.
-Cracked glass exposes internal cell connections to moisture, creating shock and arc fault risks.
+Do not operate the system with a cracked panel — cracked glass exposes internal cell connections to moisture, creating shock and arc fault risks.
 Switch off the solar supply main switch (DC isolator) at the inverter and contact your installer or an accredited CEC installer immediately.
 Most panel warranties cover glass breakage from manufacturing defects; hail damage is covered by home insurance in most policies.

 CEC (Clean Energy Council) accreditation is the Australian industry standard for solar installers and system designers.
 An accredited CEC inspector has completed the relevant training and is recognised by the Clean Energy Regulator.
-For any electrical work on your system, always use a CEC-accredited installer as unlicensed work can void your warranty and create significant safety risks.
+For any electrical work on your system, always use a CEC-accredited installer — unlicensed work can void your warranty and create significant safety risks.